commodity-js/commodity/packages/supplier/README.md

     factory: ()=>"John Doe"
 })

-//You no longer need to pass some value for db and session, ince userPrototype removes them from the supply chain. const profile = profileSupplier.try(userPrototype).assemble()
+//You no longer need to pass some value for db and session, since userPrototype removes them from the supply chain. const profile = profileSupplier.try(userPrototype).assemble()

 profile === <h1>Profile of John Doe</h1>